 Some of the cookies we use on our website are from third parties that help us analyse the impact of our website content and visitors' interests, measure the power and performance of our website or communicate with you.
 As part of our website, we use both first party cookies (only visible from the domain you are visiting) and third party cookies (visible across domains and set regularly by third parties).

 Further details on the respective cookie providers, can be found in the Privacy Preference Centre, there under the respective cookie categories.

 Cookie-based data processing is carried out for absolutely necessary cookies on the basis of Art.
 6 Para.
 1 lit f GDPR (legal basis) due to our legitimate interest in providing the information offer on our website.
 In the case of the other cookie types, data processing is carried out on the basis of your consent pursuant to Art.
 6 para.
 1 lit a GDPR (legal basis).
 You can revoke your consent at any time with effect for the future without affecting the lawfulness of the processing carried out on the basis of the consent until revocation.
 In particular, you can use the following link to reset your cookie settings and thus revoke any consent you may have given:

 VI.
-Google Analytics
+Matomo Analytics (On-Premise)

-VII.
 Google Marketing Services